futuregrid/manual/doc/source/account.rst

 be able to use FG.
 If the user really needs to be removed from the system or from the portal, please fill out the `help form
 <https://portal.futuregrid.org/help>`__ with the username and the
-reason why he should be removed.  ​Naturally, if you detect that a user acts maliciously, please inform us immediately.
+reason why he should be removed.
+Naturally, if you detect that a user acts maliciously, please inform us immediately.
 We will disable access.
 Put in your subject line the prefix URGENT.